 Inviscid Flow

-Viscosity is neglected (μ=0), eliminating friction and simplifying equations dramatically
+Viscosity is neglected (ฮผ=0), eliminating friction and simplifying the equations dramatically.

-Euler equations replace Navier-Stokes, and Bernoulli's equation applies along streamlines
+Euler equations replace the Navier-Stokes equations, and Bernoulli's equation applies along streamlines (with additional assumptions of steady, incompressible flow).

-Useful approximation for high-speed flows far from solid boundaries, but cannot predict drag or boundary layer behavior
+Useful approximation for high-speed flows far from solid boundaries, but it cannot predict drag or resolve boundary layer behavior.

 Boundary Layer Flow

-Thin region near surfaces where viscous effects are concentrated and velocity changes from zero to free-stream value
+Thin region near surfaces where viscous effects are concentrated and velocity changes from zero at the wall to the free-stream value.

-No-slip condition (V=0 at the wall) creates steep velocity gradients and shear stress
+The no-slip condition (V=0 at the wall) creates steep velocity gradients and shear stress within this layer.

-Critical for drag and heat transfer—the boundary layer concept lets you use inviscid theory in the outer flow while accounting for viscous effects near surfaces
+Critical for drag and heat transfer calculations.
+The boundary layer concept lets you use inviscid theory in the outer flow while accounting for viscous effects near surfaces.
+This split approach, introduced by Prandtl, is one of the most powerful ideas in fluid mechanics.

-Compare: Viscous vs. Inviscid flow—inviscid is a mathematical simplification, not physical reality.
+Compare: Viscous vs. Inviscid flow: inviscid is a mathematical simplification, not physical reality.
 Use inviscid analysis for the bulk flow, but remember that boundary layers always exist near surfaces.
-D'Alembert's paradox (zero drag in inviscid flow) proves you need viscous theory to predict real forces.
+D'Alembert's paradox (zero drag predicted by inviscid flow around a body) proves you need viscous theory to predict real forces on objects.

 Rotational Character: Vorticity in the Flow